UC-Irvine-CS175/uci-cs175.github.io/syllabus.md

 week of the assignment being graded.
 If you think there is a problem with how your written question was graded, submit a regrade request through Gradescope.

 ### Letter Grades and Incompletes
-We will use a standard scale for assigning letter grades:
+We will use a standard scale for assigning letter grades (there are no exceptions to the following scale):

 | **Letter Grade** | A | A- | B+ | B | B- | C+ | C | C- | D | F |
 | **Percentage** | 93+ | 90+ | 87+ | 83+ | 80+ | 77+ | 73+ | 70+ | 60+ | below 60 |